Skip to main content

 Billing ServiceUsage metering and subscription management

 Each service displays its current status (healthy, degraded, or down), response time, and session uptime percentage.
 An SLA compliance bar compares each service’s uptime against the 99.9% target.
-A service is marked degraded when it responds but takes longer than 2 seconds, and down when it fails to respond within the 5-second timeout.

 Uptime percentages shown on the services tab are session-scoped — they reset each time you open the dashboard.
 For historical uptime data, visit the public status page or query the status API.